Updated: March 1, 2019

 In June of 2018, the threshold was reduced from 6 percent to 3 percent.
-The 6 percent threshold had been in place since 2005.
-For a few years, many school districts will have to use both thresholds.
+However, for a few years, many school districts will have to use both thresholds.

 The 3 percent threshold applies only to raises and salaries paid to TRS members “under a contract or collective bargaining agreement entered into, amended, or renewed on or after” June 4, 2018 for a school year that begins after July 1, 2018.